FOR EVERY iPHONE SOLD

 How is a living wage calculated?

-The Anker Methodology is a widely accepted and published new methodology to estimate living wages that is both internationally comparable and locally specific.
-It was developed by living wage experts Richard Anker (formerly ILO) and Martha Anker (formerly WHO), who spent over 15 years testing and perfecting the various aspects of the methodology.
-The methodology has catalyzed global action on living wage and has been used to estimate living wage in rural, urban, and peri-urban areas around the world.
+The Anker Methodology is used to estimate living wages in rural, urban, and peri-urban areas around the world.
+It was developed by living wage experts Richard Anker and Martha Anker who spent over 15 years testing and perfecting the various aspects of the methodology.

 Living wage vs. minimum wage?